KaungHtetCho-22/Biodiversity/README.md

 This is the core pipeline that connects all processes together.

-The workflow can be summarized in three steps:

 <!-- 2. **Inference** – Receive audio files from the iot-devices, run inference using the sound classification model, and store the results (predicted species) in an SQLite database.
 3. **Scoring** – Fetch the predictions from the database and apply the score prediction model to calculate the daily biodiversity score based on species counts.   -->